ErinaTheDummy/SwordToShield/Gamemaster_Resources/Bestiary/Monstrosities.md

 ################################################################################

 ```
-Monstrosities are cruel and disgusting abominations brough on by magical
-corruption or the transmutation of two creatures.
-A sad truth is that most
-monstrosities are made through divine curse upon the wicked or at the hands of a
-maddened wizard looking for a perfect killing machine to serve their will.
+Monstrosities are cruel and disgusting abominations brought on by magical corruption or the transmutation of two creatures.
+A sad truth is that a large amount of monstrosities are made through divine curse upon the wicked or at the hands of a maddened wizard looking for a perfect killing machine to serve their will.
+Other times monstrosities evolve alongside other creatures with the aid of magical acceleration, granting them more unique niches within a biome.

 ## Abominations
-Abomination is the subdesignation for monstrosities created through
-transmuation.
-All abominations were made by magic falling into unforunate hands.
+Abomination is the sub-designation for monstrosities created through transmutation.
+All abominations were made by magic falling into unfortunate hands.

 ### Viper Wolves
 Viper wolves were made with the perfect hunting ability of wolves and the deadly